 - Create Beautiful Pins That Attract More Clicks

 And here’s another awesome resource I highly recommend checking out if you’re completely new to Pinterest.

 Take Action: Spend some time working through these resources to familiarize yourself with how Pinterest works.
 If you’re already a Pinterest master, move onto the next step!

 Before starting any kind of business, I’m a firm believer in understanding your driving force and setting a few goals.

-When I decided to take the Become A Pinterest VA Today course, I was an absolute newbie when it came to Pinterest.
-But I knew it was a service I wanted to add to my list.
+When I decided to take Become a Pinterest VA Today, I was an absolute newbie when it came to Pinterest.
+But I knew it was a service I wanted to start offering.

 It sounded like fun, is in demand and I had confidence it would be a service that could help me increase my monthly income.

-So when it came down to it, I took a few courses on Pinterest, went back to the Become A Pinterest VA material and within that same day, was able to start pitching clients.
-Awesome, right? 🙂
+So when it came down to it, I took a few courses on Pinterest, went back to the Become a Pinterest VA Today material and was able to start pitching clients in less than 30 days.

-Take Action: Spend a minute or two thinking about your driving force and motivation for starting a Pinterest VA business.
+Take Action: Spend a minute or two thinking about your driving force and motivation for starting a Pinterest virtual assistant business.
 Do you want more freedom, time, income – all of the above?

 Are there specific types of blogs you find yourself reading on your spare time?
 For example fashion, parenting, crafting, etc.